osmosis-labs/osmosis/CONTRIBUTING.md

 Therefore, we introduced a state-incompatibility by merklezing diverging gas usage.

+#### Secondary Limitations To Keep In Mind

-##### Network Requests
+##### Network Requests to External Services

-It is critical to avoid performing network requests since it is common for services to be unavailable or rate-limit.
-As a result, nodes may get diverging responses, leading to state breakage.
+It is critical to avoid performing network requests to external services since it is common for services to be unavailable or rate-limit.

+Imagine a service that returns exchange rates when clients query its HTTP endpoint.
+This service might experience downtime or be restricted in some geographical areas.

+As a result, nodes may get diverging responses where some get successful responses while others errors, leading to state breakage.

 ##### Randomness

 Another critical property that should be avoided due to the likelihood of leading the nodes to result in a different state.

-#### Parallelism and Shared State
+##### Parallelism and Shared State

 Threads and Goroutines might preempt differently in different hardware.
 Therefore, they should be avoided for the sake of determinism.
 Additionally, it is hard